SummaryRead the full fact sheet

 Symptoms of cervical cancer

 Most cervical cell changes have no symptoms.
-The only way to know if there are abnormal cells in the cervix is to have a Pap test.
+The only way to know if there are abnormal cells in the cervix is to have a Cervical Screening Test.
 Sometimes abnormal bleeding, discharge or pain may be a sign of cervical cancer.
-If you have these symptoms, you should see your doctor as soon as possible.
+If you have these symptoms, see your doctor as soon as possible.

 Types of cervical cancer